AG Classic Car Tuning - Mobile Classic Car Tuning

 Conversely if the points gap is closed all the time, the circuit never breaks and the ignition coil never has the opportunity release the high voltage charge, and there's no spark.

 So obviously, the points need to be set in such a way that they open the right amount to break the circuit, and close for the correct period of time to allow the ignition coil to build up enough spark energy.
-This is done using a feeler gauge, at the point in time when the points are at their widest opening......as per the distributor drive which they follow.
+The amount of opening is done using a feeler gauge, at the point in time when the points are at their widest opening.....(see the image below).
 Below is a good example of a 6 cylinder application/distributor.
 (Note the central hexaganol drive in the centre and how the follower from the points is on the very edge of one of the hexagonal 'corners/edges'.
 This is when the points gap should be set).
 All this is done with the engine not running etc.

 Points gap versus dwell angle - Let me firstly say that the points gap is set in order to achieve the right dwell angle.
 Hence achieving the correct dwell angle is the most important of the two.

 On a 6 cylinder as per the above, lets for example say that 'the book' says set the points gap to 0.014 to 0.016".
 By design this should give you the desired dwell angle (period of time when the points are closed for) to then achieve the desired coil energy and spark quality.
-(A typical 6 cylinder spec is usually in the region of 30 to 35 deg of dwell).
+(A typical 6 cylinder spec is usually in the region of 35 deg of dwell +/- 3deg).

 Please check the spec for your distributor make/model and your vehicles recommended dwell angle...